-Appian Cloud supports routing outbound e-mail over a VPN tunnel.
-A VPN tunnel configured between an Appian Cloud instance and SMTP server is required.
-For assistance in setting up secure outbound e-mail, contact Appian Support.
+Appian cloud supports routing outbound e-mail over a VPN tunnel.
+A VPN tunnel configured between an Appian cloud instance and SMTP server is required.
+For assistance in setting up secure outbound e-mail please contact Appian Support.

 For SMTP server authentication (if required) add the following properties to

 1 2 conf.mailhandler.mail.smtp.auth=true conf.mailhandler.mail.user